SESARLab/mfh-dl-performace-testing/thesis.md

 2. Maintainability: the platform must be easy to configure and deploy on the MIND Foods HUB Hadoop cluster
 3. Performance: the platform should provide sub-second aggregations queries

 This research aims to study Apache Druid as a viable, more performant solution to Apache Hive; to accomplish this goal, I tested the performance 0f the two platforms with Apache JMeter [9], an open-source Java application designed to measure the performance of various systems and protocols.
 Performance testing, which is a type of non-functional testing, evaluates the functioning of a system by simulating a variety of standard and abnormal load conditions.
-But, in testing the performance for Big Data technologies, an essential factor should be considered: the variety and volume of the data set involved for testing [10].
+However, in testing the performance for Big Data technologies, an essential factor should be considered: the variety and volume of the data set involved for testing [10].

-That's why to test Apache Hive and Apache Druid, given the requirements of the MIND Foods HUB Data Lake platform, I applied a strict, thorough and reproducible methodology described in the following sections of this paper;
+That is why to test Apache Hive and Apache Druid, given the requirements of the MIND Foods HUB Data Lake platform, I applied a strict, thorough and reproducible methodology described in the following sections of this paper;
 Section 2 defines Big Data and Data Lake systems and describes Hadoop, Apache Hive, and Apache Druid, focusing on their architecture and functionalities.
 Section 3 demonstrates the testing methodologies employed to test Apache Hive and Apache Druid with JMeter; Section 4 discuss the testing results, while section 4 concludes this paper.

 <div style="page-break-after: always; visibility: hidden;"></div>